the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-case-study.md

 (er-datahazardscasestudy-postevent-githubrepo)=
 ### GitHub Repository
-To embody the topics of reproducibility and open science, we have shared Symposium content on a public GitHub repository.
+To embody the topics of reproducibility and open science, we have shared symposium content on a public GitHub repository.
 The aim of this is to help anyone who wants to run a workshop or symposium in the future consider the different elements of event organisation and hosting.

 Find our full GitHub repository, including recordings of speakers, code of conduct, and forms [here](https://github.com/Susana465/der_symposium_20230310).